-A secured business credit card works just like any other credit card, but to open the card, you must put down a security deposit of cash.
+A secured business credit card works just like any other credit card — but to open the card, you must put down a cash security deposit.
 The amount you deposit will determine your line of available credit.
 Typically, the more money you put down upfront, the higher the line of credit you’ll get with your card — usually 90% to 100% of the deposit amount.

-A business owner will put down a cash deposit to open their secured business credit card.
-Some cards require that you actually put down more cash than the initial line of credit.
+Some cards require you to put down more or less cash than the initial line of credit.
 Once you’ve made your monthly payments on time, your line of credit can be increased incrementally — usually after 12 months or so.

-Eventually, your credit card company could transition you from a secured to an unsecured card, depending on if you raise your credit score and prove you can handle making on-time payments each month.
+Eventually, your credit card company could transition you from a secured to an unsecured card, depending on if you raise your credit score, prove you can make on-time payments each month and spend responsibly.

 How is a secured credit card different from an unsecured credit card?

-The upfront cash deposit is the only real difference between an unsecured and secured credit card.
-Although you can’t use the cash deposit after you open the card, you can get it back after you close it.
+With a secured credit card, you’ll need to provide an upfront cash deposit.
+This isn’t required with an unsecured card.
+Although you can’t use the cash deposit after you open the card, you can usually get it back after you close your account.

 Why does a secured card require a deposit?

-Secured credit cards issuers use the cash deposit to protection against missed payments.
-They’re most commonly used by individuals who don’t have the necessary credit score to open an unsecured card.
-The cash deposit acts as a “security” for the credit card company to show that you mean business to operate your business.
-Some cards also allow your deposit to earn interest in a holding account.
+Secured cards are most commonly used by individuals who don’t have the necessary credit score to open an unsecured card.
+Because these consumers are seen as more likely to default on their debt, issuing banks use the cash deposit as protection against missed payments.
+Some providers allow your deposit to earn interest in a holding account.

-Using a credit card for your business has many benefits.
-A credit card used only for business expenses makes it easier to separate your personal expenses from business.
-It can make accounting and expense tracking more simple and clean.
-You could also reap rewards for spending, such as earning points or cashback.
+Using a business credit card has many benefits.
+It makes it easier to separate your personal and business expenses.
+It can make accounting and expense tracking simpler and cleaner.
+You might also reap rewards for spending, such as earning points or cash back.

-Some business cards also offer better benefits specific to business owners, like WiFi when traveling or extra cash back on office supplies.
+Some business cards also offer benefits specific to business owners, like Wi-Fi when traveling or extra cash back on office supplies.

-What kind of fees does a secured business card have?
+What fees does a secured business card have?

 - Security deposit.
-Consider what you want your credit limit to be and make sure you have that much available to open the card.
+Consider what you want your credit limit to be and make sure you have that amount available to open the card.

 - Annual fee.
-Some cards will waive that fee for the first year.
+Some cards will waive this fee for the first year.

 - Per-card annual fees.
 You could pay an annual fee for each additional card.

-- Late payment, over-limit and returned-payment fees.
-Any of these fees could trigger a penalty interest rate, so check to see what your card’s rules are.
+- Late payment, overlimit and returned payment fees.
+Any of these fees could trigger a penalty interest rate, so check your card’s rate table.

 - Foreign transaction fees.
-You may be charged a percentage or fee for using the card outside of the US.
+You may be charged a percentage or flat fee for using the card abroad or on foreign websites.